 Esther de Waal on Thomas Merton, with an exhibition of his photographs

 Gillian Weir on Abstraction Art and Music

 Professor Todd Huffman with a performance of the ‘Quantum Alice’

 Exhibitions by: Maggi Hambling, Roger Wagner, Jane Greenham, Nicholas Mijnheer, Mark Cazalet

 and LMH students over many years, including Conrad Shawcross, now the youngest Royal Academician

 View and download this term's events here.

-The sermon for 3rd Week, on 22nd October, focused on inclusion and diversity within the church, on an LGBTQi theme.
+The sermon for 3rd Week of Michaelmas Term, on 22nd October, focused on inclusion and diversity within the church, on an LGBTQi theme.
 For those who were unable to attend, or who would like to read again, you can download the full text here.

 Contact the Chaplain

 The Chaplain, Reverend Allan Doig, is available to every member of College of any religious belief and none.
 He can usually be found at the Vestry, beside the Chapel, between 2pm and 3pm or by private appointment.